 Aquarius(11) Air Saturn

-These associations led me to assign the 4 element/planet associations (to all 12 Signs) as the first planet of the planet-pair of each edge of the cube.
-This is shown on the list below under the heading “element Planet”.
-The 2 Planets (Mars and Saturn) in the exalted list above, that are not already represented by element/planet associations, are shown in brown on the list below, under the heading “extra”.
+The 2 Planets (Mars and Saturn) in the traditional exalted list shown above, that are not represented by the element-Planet associations, are shown in brown on the list below, under the heading “extra”.

 Sign element Planet extra